Discover Your New Favorite Rosé

 FAQs

 Our Rosé wines run the gamut of sparkling to still, dry to sweet.
 If you prefer a sweet wine, see answer to Question 2 below.
-For Rosé wines on the dry side, Maison No. 9 and Fleur de Mer Rosé offer a classic Provençal style.
-If you’re seeking sparkling Rosé, our 90+ point wine, J Vineyards Brut Rosé, is deeply nuanced and aromatic.
+For Rosé wines on the dry side, Fleur de Mer Rosé offers a classic Provençal style.
+If you’re seeking sparkling Rosé, the 94 Point J Vineyards Brut Rosé, is deeply nuanced and aromatic.

-2. Which Rosé should I drink if I want something sweet?
+3. Which Rosé should I drink if I want something slightly sweet?

 When cooking, Rosé is a perfectly good alternative to red or white wines.
 Substitute a deep pink-hued Rosé for red in tomato-based sauces or a light pink Rosé for white wine in a vegetable stew.
 The Rosé will add the acidity and aromatics you desire from the dish.